Our 2025/2026 Season!

 Her new album, Strange Medicine (May 2024), celebrates the power of women and oppressed people, while also sharing meditations on her own life.
 Kaia is equally recognized for her film work, winning a Canadian Screen Award for 'The Porter' (CBC/BET+), and contributing to the new film, My Dead Friend Zoe (March 2024) as a songwriter and singer.
 Visit Kaia's website here.

 Tickets for this show are $30 in advance (+ online fees) or $35 at the door.
 Advance tickets are available online only through the Eventbrite Link below.
+Online sales close at 6 pm on day of show.
 Your ticket will be delivered to you via email.
 If shows are sold out, we will post that information here and on our Facebook page, otherwise you should assume you can also purchase tickets at the door.
 We accept cash, credit card or debit for day of show sales.

 All seating at our shows is general admission - which means you will choose your seat on arrival.
 There isn't a bad seat in the house, but if you would like to be close to the front we recommend arriving at least half an hour before show time.